Buying bonds is not a strategy Benjamin Graham is well known for, but he was definitely a proponent.

 Whichever approach or method you choose, Graham or Tobias, stick with it, and you will prosper.

 We used to have an advisory here at Cabot that closely adhered to Benjamin Graham’s investing principles, titled Cabot Benjamin Graham Value Investor.
-Now, we have a different value investing advisory run by Bruce Kaser and titled Cabot Undervalued Stocks Advisor.
+Now, we have a different value investing advisory run by Bruce Kaser and titled Cabot Value Investor.
 Bruce’s advisory includes some of Benjamin Graham’s principles, but with a twist, focusing on both growth and value.

 Who do you follow, and why?
 Leave a comment below.